 This lack of self-awareness points to a low emotional intelligence, not to toxic intent.
 And although they may not seem as though they care what others think of them, most people want to be liked.

 Still, even if they’re not being passive-aggressive or petulant on purpose, they are controlling the work environment they’re in.
 Colleagues and managers go out of their way to avoid dealing with difficult people, so the complainers and opinionated staff get away with doing less work or with handing in sub-par results.
 It’s necessary then to take back control.
-You can’t force the lazy colleague or office bully to work harder or be nicer; however, you can control your reactions to those behaviors.
+You can’t force the lazy coworker or office bully to work harder or be nicer; however, you can control your reactions to those behaviors.

 Before taking action, take a moment to realize the label you’ve tagged a difficult person with has created a bias.
 Every interaction you have with that person will be informed by that bias.
 In his TEDx Talk, consultant Jay Johnson gives an example of this.
 A coworker you call stubborn comes across differently than a friend who has the same behavior but whom you describe as passionate or dedicated.